perivar/ConvertMassiveWavetables/README.md

 Note!
 It expects to find the folder 'wt', 'pt' and so on in the directory specified by the first command line argument.

-This will create a Converted folder with a 'Single Cycle Waveforms' sub-folders.
+This will create a Converted folder with 'Single Cycle Waveforms' and 'Zebra2 Osc Presets' sub-folders.
-Within that sub-folder you will find the Single Cycle Waveforms and the u-he zebra 2 oscillator preset files.
+Within the first sub-folder you will find the Single Cycle Waveforms and within the second the u-he zebra 2 oscillator preset files.

 Enjoy!